 Peel, seed and chop just-picked tomatoes and set aside.

-Cook jasmine rice in bone broth, vegetable stock or filtered water with a spoonful of turmeric and another of black pepper.
+Cook jasmine, aged basmati, or long-grain brown rice in bone broth, vegetable stock or filtered water with a spoonful of turmeric and another of black pepper.
 The piperine in the pepper increases the bioavailability of the anti-inflammatory, antioxidant, and anti-cancer properties of the turmeric.

 Toast whole cardamom, cinnamon, cumin, fenugreek, mustard and coriander seeds in a dry skillet until fragrant, about 5-10 minutes.